jansvoboda11/psr-router/README.md

 * `AutomaticHeadMiddleware` responds to HEAD requests with the same response your registered middleware would to a GET request, but with empty body.

-* `MethodNotAllowedMiddleware` sends a 405 response if the request uses an invalid HTTP method with a valid URI.
+* `MethodNotAllowedMiddleware` responds with a 405 status to requests using an invalid method with a valid URI.

 * `RouteDispatchingMiddleware` dispatches the request to the matched middleware and returns its response.